 What is the biggest challenge maths students face online today?
 How could you solve it?

 One big challenge is not knowing where to start with a topic or a particular question.
 So, the team and I are working on making maths more interactive and digestible, with games, videos and pop-ups that give hints and examples.
-We offer unlimited tutor support, which lets learners get as much help as they need.
+We offer personal tutor support, which means learners can get expert help and support throughout their online course.

 Why is maths a crucial skill for all learners?

 Maths is used in all kinds of subject areas.
-Off the top of my head, you’ve got science subjects such as Physics, Chemistry and Biology.
-There’s Engineering, Geography, and even Social Sciences.
+Off the top of my head, you’ve got science subjects such as Physics, Chemistry and Biology; as well as Engineering, Geography, and even Social Sciences.
 For example, we use mathematical models, such as game theory, to study social phenomena and human behaviour.
 In everyday life, we use maths all the time.
 Whether they know it or not, everyone has some level of mathematical skill and ability because they wouldn’t be able to live or lead their lives unless they did.

 How so?
 Where do we use maths in life?

 Maths is used in everything from tallying up your shopping trolley to knowing how much mileage your car gets on a gallon of petrol.
 If you were tiling your kitchen floor, you’re going to be using area, shape and measurements.
 You could argue that telling the time is a mathematical skill or reading a timetable.